Coffee vending machine: History

 The coffee vending machine was invented in the United States by the Rudd-Melikian company of Philadelphia, Pennsylvania, in 1947, and the machine was named the Kwik Kafe.
 (Note: "In Philadelphia two ex-servicemen, Lloyd Rudd and K. C. Melikian, invented a hot-coffee vending machine, and although the vending industry refused to take their invention seriously at first, the public welcomed it and hot-coffee vending had made a start.")
 The machine would drop a paper cup through a chute onto a platform and fill the cup with hot coffee prepared using instant coffee and hot water.
 The Kwik Kafe took five seconds to prepare a cup of coffee.
 The Kwik Kafe machines were placed in U.S. locations through the process of franchising.
 At a 1948 convention in Philadelphia, Lloyd K. Rudd, president of the Rudd-Melikian company, stated that Kwik Kafe machines purveyed 250,000 cups of coffee on a daily basis.

 Additional companies that manufactured coffee vending machines in 1947 in the United States include the Manning & Lewis company, Knapway Devices and the Bert Mills Corporation.
 Some machines in 1947 used a liquid coffee concentrate that was mixed with boiling water, and one such machine charged a nickel for a cup of coffee and dispensed a wooden spoon to mix the cream and sugar.
-By the year 1955, over 60,000 coffee vending machines existed in the United States.
+By the year 1955, over 60,000 coffee vending machines existed in the United States, despite a poor reputation; one publication wrote of "vending machines spewing out tar-like fluid in white plastic cups".